greenelab/phenoplier/environment/README.md

 It is a good idea to try to build the environment locally first and, when all issues have been solved, then create the Docker image.
 A usual problem is to use a too recent Python version that produces several conflicts in conda.
-In that case, the previous Python version should be used instead.
+In that case, a previous Python version should be used instead.

 1. Modify `environment/scripts/environment_base.yml` accordingly (if needed).
 Usually, this involves updating to the latest Python and R versions.